geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Chenyu** [[00:04:38](https://www.youtube.com/watch?v=m7zQq40dr2M&t=278)]
 Yeah, that was the whole point for the previous discussion for rewriting the load into the where, but that doesn't really work.
-That's effectively to solve that...
+That's effectively to solve that..
 You can merge the valid.

 ##### **Geohot** [[00:04:54](https://www.youtube.com/watch?v=m7zQq40dr2M&t=294)]